-The Housing and Residence Life Department of Lackawanna College seeks to advance knowledge, both formal and informal, to create an environment that will allow all resident students to obtain their intellectual and personal goals.
+The Residence Life Department of Lackawanna College seeks to advance knowledge, both formal and informal, to create an environment that will allow all resident students to obtain their intellectual and personal goals.

 You will have opportunities to grow personally and professionally while rooming on campus.
 Our staff aims to help you create positive memories for you to allow you to look back at your time here as a successful one; with good grades, good times, and lasting friendships.

 The College has a dining hall and three residence halls available for students who attend the Scranton campus.
-All residence hall rooms include a bed, desk, chair, closet, central air conditioning, wireless internet, a micro-fridge, and cable TV.
+All residence hall rooms include a bed, desk, chair, closet, central air conditioning, wireless internet, and a micro-fridge.
 Laundry facilities are also available on site.

 All full-time students who do not commute daily from home must reside in campus housing while actively enrolled in college courses.
 Currently, adequate housing is available for all full-time matriculated undergraduate students.